 Do I Need a Penetration Test?Request a Quote

 Penetration testing and vulnerability scanning are often confused for the same service.
 The problem is, business owners purchase one when they really need the other.
 Let me explain pentesting vs. vulnerability scanning.

 A vulnerability scan is an automated, high-level test that looks for and reports potential vulnerabilities.
-A penetration test is an exhaustive, live examination designed to exploit weaknesses in your system.
+A penetration test is a detailed hands-on examination by a real person that tries to detect and exploit weaknesses in your system.